datchung/AudioRecorderBookmarkAndroid/README.md

 # Use Cases

 * Recording a lecture/speech/presentation and bookmarking parts of interest for later review or note taking
-* Recording an audio book and bokmarking parts of interest for later review or note taking
+* Recording an audio book and bookmarking parts of interest for later review or note taking
 * ?

 # Differentiators